nolenroyalty/one-million-checkboxes-data-scripts/README.md

 We split the data into eras to know which initial state value to load (the timelapse tool works by loading some state and then playing logs over it to compute the state at a moment in time).
 If you're working with the data outside of the tool be careful to account for these eras.

-Data is located in subdirectories of the `data` directory; each subdirectory uses one of the era names above.
+Data is located in subdirectories of the `omcb-data` directory; each subdirectory uses one of the era names above.
 Those era directories contain `.log` files with all of the check events for a given day.
 There are also "snapshot" files that contain binary blobs of the state at different moments in time. `initial.db` represents the state at the start of the era, `final.db` represents the state at the end of the era, and the dated `.db` files represent the state at the start of that day.
 The provided tooling automatically references these files.

 `.log` files are pipe (|) separated ascii text files.
 The format is `TIME|BOX_NUMBER|CHECK_OR_UNCHECK` - e.g. `2024-06-26T19:00:40|75|1` means that box 75 was checked (1) on 2024-06-26T19:00:40, and `2024-06-26T19:00:43|3242|0` means that box 3242 was unchecked (0) at 2024-06-26T19:00:43.
 Times are in UTC.